-Dick has been an active field ornithologist for over fifty years.
+Dick has been an active field ornithologist for over seventy years.
 He began his birding early in Chesapeake, Virginia.
 When he was 11 years old, his fifth grade school teacher started a junior Audubon Club in her class.
 Two years later, Peake persuaded his parents to buy him a pair of WWII army surplus 6×30 binoculars.
 Imagine his excitement when one of the first birds he found in his neighborhood was a Western Kingbird.

 At the University of Virginia, his roommate Renwick Kerr and Dick spent more time birding than studying for classes.
 The result was a good bird list for that year, and the opportunity for Dick to work his way to the West Coast delivering samples door to door, an excellent way to see birds as well as earn money to replace his lost scholarship money.
 Back home and attending Old Dominion University for a semester, Dick made his first significant contribution to Virginia ornithology by finding a group of Lincoln’s Sparrows wintering in Tidewater Virginia, a find that led to his first article in the Virginia Society of Ornithology’s publication The Raven.